-- 1) Contractor shall have and maintain for the term of this Agreement workers' compensation insurance issued by an insurance carrier licensed to underwrite workers' compensation insurance in the State of California. - Certificate of Consent to Self Insure issued by the Director of the Department of Industrial Relations to the State as evidence of compliance with the workers' compensation insurance requirement concurrent with submission of the Agreement.
+- 1) Contractor shall have and maintain for the term of this Agreement workers' compensation insurance issued by an insurance carrier licensed to underwrite workers' compensation insurance in the State of California. - 2) Contractor shall submit either an applicable Certificate of Insurance or a Certificate of Consent to Self Insure issued by the Director of the Department of Industrial Relations to the State as evidence of compliance with the workers' compensation insurance requirement concurrent with submission of the Agreement.
 No initial cash advance(s) will be issued to the Contractor until this requirement is met.